 Branches of the GVPL are located across Victoria, the Saanich Peninsula, the West Shore and Sooke.
 Each location has a children's section, as well as drop-in storytimes for families.
-Library cards are free and you can take home books, dvds, cds for your family.
+Library cards are free and you can take home books, DVDs, and CDs for your family.

-Panorama Recreation offers a wide variety of recreational and general interest programs at many different locations throughout the municipalities of North Saanich, Central Saanich and the town of Sidney.
+Panorama Recreation offers a wide variety of recreational and general interest programs at many different locations including Greenglade Community Centre throughout the municipalities of North Saanich, Central Saanich and the Town of Sidney.

 Bring your littlest ones to the library for stories, songs, rhymes and movement.
 0-5 years.
 Check their website for other special events and programs for children/families (0-5 years).
 The Sidney/North Saanich Library Branch or the Vancouver Island Regional Library is located at 10091 Resthaven Drive, Sidney BC

-Drop-in and enjoy weekly play time with your little one, and meet other families.
-This program offers information, discussion and support during this active stage of life and learning.
-Takes place at 1649 Mt.
-Newton Cross Rd, Saanichton BC.
+Toddler Time is a Beacon Community Services' Peninsula Early Years program.
+Join us and enjoy a free weekly play time with your little one, and meet other families.
+This drop-in program also offers information, discussion and support during this very active stage of life and learning.
+For children 9-24 months old and caregivers/parents (siblings welcome).

 This parent-child playgroup is an extension of our Family Support Program.
 The group offers support to parents with children 0-6 years who may be facing challenges in life such as single parenthood, low income, or young parenthood.
 The group will focus on supportive parenting strategies.
 Call to register.
-Sooke group meets every other Thursdsay 10AM-noon; Westshore group meets every Thursday 9:30 to 11AM.
+Sooke group meets every other Thursdsay 10AM-noon.

 Whether you enjoy a stroll in the park, a swim in the pool, playing soccer with friends, or a round of golf, West Shore Parks & Recreation has programs and facilities for everyone.
-West Shore Parks & Recreation is governed by the West Shore Parks & Recreation Society's Board of Directors made up of representatives from the City of Colwood, the City of Langford, the District of Metchosin, the District of Highlands, the Juan de Fuca Electoral area and the Town of View Royal.
-Each municipality contribute, through tax requisition, toward the operation of the parks and recreation facilities.
-Located at 1767 Island Highway, Victoria.
+West Shore Parks & Recreation is governed by the board of directors made up of representatives from the City of Colwood, the City of Langford, the District of Metchosin, the District of Highlands and the Town of View Royal.

 SEAPARC is pleased to offer a variety of program options for 4 months to 5 years.
 Programs include a licensed preschool, social programs, sports, swimming and skating.
 Located at 2168 Phillips Rd, Sooke.

-The Early Intervention Program (EIP) provides services for children from birth to 5 years of age with or at risk for developmental delays, living in Greater Victoria and the Southern Gulf Islands It is a multidisciplinary service based on child needs and family priorities.
-Services are provided in the child’s home, daycare, preschool, community program or at one of our four office locations.
-The Queen Alexandra Family Centre is located at 345 Wale Rd, Colwood.
+The Early Intervention Program (EIP) provides services for children from birth to 5 years of age with or at risk for developmental delays, living in Greater Victoria and the Southern Gulf Islands.
+It is a multidisciplinary service based on child needs and family priorities.

 Drop-in early learning program where your child will explore and play with you in an environment that is friendly, safe and inspiring!.
 You will meet other families and get to share in the excitement of your child's early learning experiences.
 Children must be accompanied by a parent or caregiver while attending the program.
 Nutritious snacks are provided.
 StrongStart Learning Centres are located at the following schools: George Jay Elementary, McKenzie Elementary, Macaulay Elementary, James Bay Community School, View Royal Elementary, Craigflower Elementary.
 Visit the website for more information.